DenizenScript/DenizenPastingWebsite/README.md

 # Optionally specify a list of (case-insensitive) text to check new pastes for to trigger automatic spam blocking.
 spam-block-keyphrases:
 - some naughty thing
+# Optionally specify a list of (case-insensitive) text only short (less than 20 line) pastes for.
+spam-block-short-keyphrases:
+- some phrase
+# Optionally specify a list of (case-insensitive) title text (in full) to auto-block if detected.
+spam-block-titles:
+- some bad title
 ```

 ### Licensing pre-note: